 Additionally, you can boast a qualification when selling yourself to others!

 The type of insurance you will go for will be different depending on what sort of cleaning business you’ve opted for.
-For example, domestic and commercial cleaners will certainly need public liability insurance and sometimes there is a minimum amount of cover required.
+For example, domestic and commercial cleaners will certainly need public liability insurance and sometimes there is a minimum amount of coverage required.

 It’s a good idea to speak with a lawyer to ensure you’re getting the right insurance for your business.